onepub-dev/nginx-le/cli/README.md

 # Releasing Nginx-le
 If you are involved in developing Nginx-LE you will get to the point where you need to make a release.

-The easists way to release Nginx-LE is to use the release-all.dart script in cli/tools
+The easiest way to release Nginx-LE is to use the release-all.dart script in cli/tools

 ```
 cd cli